 A Discussion About Gender, Sexuality, Evangelicalism

 InstructionsAs always, we want to explore the historiographical patterns evident in these readings.
-While focussing on slightly different topics, and asking slightly different questions, they have both broadly similar, and broadly different findings.
-So our quest this week is to uncover those basic patterns.
+While focussing on slightly different topics, and asking slightly different questions, these two authors have both broadly similar, and broadly different findings.

 Again, as always, we want to be able to describe the questions being asked, and the answers being found.
 What do these two historians of women and gender tell us about the place of evangelicalism in the social worlds relating to sex in British North America?